berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 Table 2: Defaults and selection criteria used by glXChooseVisual.

-If the X server exports a PseudoColor or StaticColor visual on framebu er level 0, a visual that supports color index rendering is also required.
-If color index rendering is supported then one of the visuals that supports color index rendering must have at least one color bu er, a stencil bu er of at least 1 bit, and a depth bu er of at least 12 bits.
+If the X server exports a PseudoColor or StaticColor visual on framebuffer level 0, a visual that supports color index rendering is also required.
+If color index rendering is supported then one of the visuals that supports color index rendering must have at least one color buffer, a stencil buffer of at least 1 bit, and a depth buffer of at least 12 bits.
-It also must have as many color bitplanes as the deepest PseudoColor or StaticColor visual supported on framebu er level zero, and it must itself be made available on level zero.
+It also must have as many color bitplanes as the deepest PseudoColor or StaticColor visual supported on framebuffer level zero, and it must itself be made available on level zero.

-glXChooseVisual is used to nd a visual that matches the client's speci ed attributes.
+glXChooseVisual is used to nd a visual that matches the client's specified attributes.

 .. code:: cpp